MP for Rawmarsh and Conisbrough

 Secretary of State for Defence

-Declared financial interests include miscellaneous entries (three), a family member employed, and land or property holdings.
+Declares five financial interests: miscellaneous entries (three), family members employed, and land or property holdings (within or outside the UK).

 Generated 21 February 2026